Quick pickled cucumbers are the definition of easy. All you need is cucumbers, dill, garlic, and salt. It’s the perfect crave-worthy snack!

 Hot tip: These mason jars are our favorite containers for pickling veggies.
 They’re easy to clean, aesthetic, and overall so versatile!

-What Kind of Cucumbers Are Best For Pickling?
+What Cucumbers Are Best to Pickle?

 All cucumbers are delicious, but not all are created equal when it comes to pickling.
 Medium-to-small-sized kirby cucumbers are the prime choice for turning into pickles.
 Their skin remains crunchy and keeps the signature snap even when refrigerated in pickling juice for long periods of time.